iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 Our non-convex problem is equivalent to a convex and well-specified optimization problem with constraints.
 The global optima might be the same, but training the network with gradient descent almost always leads to a local minimum.
 Because there are too many activations to consider them all, the convex problem will also only find a local minimum.
 However, it is not clear if they find the same local minimum.

 Activation patterns can and will change during gradient descent in the non-convex problem.
-In some cases, this shifting is useful because the new activation patterns allow for a better global minima.
+In some cases, this shifting is useful because the new activation patterns may lead to a better minimizer.
 To verify this, we monitor the number of unique activation patterns used by the network at each step of a gradient descent.
 If two neurons have the same activation pattern (_i.e._ they activate and deactivate the same data points), we would only count one.

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/nbactiv.png" class="img-fluid" %}

 <p class="legend">Training a network with 100 random data points in 10 dimensions.
-The network only has 20 randomly initialized neurons and the data is linear.
+The network only has 20 randomly initialized neurons and the data is linearly dependant on the input.
 Each neuron has a unique activation pattern as can be seen on the graph.
 It is expected in this setting because there are so many possible activation patterns (close to $10^{25}$<d-footnote>The number of activation patterns is the same as the number of regions in a partition by hyperplanes perpendicular to rows of $X$ and passing through the origin.
 This number of region is bounded<d-cite key="coverGeometricalStatisticalProperties1965"></d-cite> by \(2 r \left(\frac{e ~ (n-1)}{r}\right)^r\) with $r$ the rank of $X$</d-footnote>).
 However, as training progresses, neurons <em>align</em> themselves to the same pattern.
 After 300 steps, the 20 neurons only share 5 unique activation patterns.</p>

 We will not do an extensive benchmark on the convex method's performance with realistic data.
 However, we can show an aspect that sets gradient descent and solving the convex problem apart.
 The convex problem has fixed activation patterns.
 If the activations are missing important data, the convex solution will not be optimal.
 Meanwhile, in the non-convex problem, the gradient descent keeps shifting from pattern to pattern until it converges.